react-navigation/react-navigation.github.io/versioned_docs/version-5.x/deep-linking.md

 ### Universal Links

-If you are using universal links, you need to add you domain to the prefixes.
+If you are using universal links, you need to add your domain to the prefixes.

 ```js
 function App() {